JKGzenna/mcp-spotify-server/README.md

   "refreshToken": "AQDQcj...7w"
 }
 ```
+*If detects a valid accessToken when running the ``npm run auth`` command, it will not prompt you to authenticate again, and automatically refresh the accessToken using the existing refreshToken using the ``refreshAccessToken`` tool.*

+### Authentication Process (Subsequent Times - obtain 'accessToken' using 'refreshToken' tool without manual user browser confirmation)

+1. In the next executions of ``npm run auth``, it will automatically refresh the ``accessToken`` with the existing ``refreshToken`` using the ``refreshAccessToken`` tool, the server always will automatically refresh the ``accessToken`` when needed, using the ``refreshAccessToken`` tool, only if the ``refreshToken`` is expired, calls the ``getAccessToken`` tool for obtain a new ``accessToken`` and ``refreshToken``, in this case, you will need to confirm the authentication in the browser again.

-## 'accessToken' terminal view & check status
+### 'accessToken' terminal view & check status

-You can view and check accessToken status using ``sh spotify-check-token.sh`` in a terminal prompted in the root of the project.
+**You can view 'accessToken' and check its status using ``sh spotify-check-token.sh`` in a terminal prompted in the root of the project.**

-## Integrating with Claude Desktop, Cursor, and VsCode [via 'cline' model extension](https://marketplace.visualstudio.com/items/?itemName=saoudrizwan.claude-dev)
+### Integrating with Claude Desktop, Cursor, and VsCode [via 'cline' model extension](https://marketplace.visualstudio.com/items/?itemName=saoudrizwan.claude-dev)

-To use your MCP server with Claude Desktop, add it to your Claude configuration:
+*To use your MCP server with Claude Desktop, add it to your Claude configuration:*

 ```json
 {